ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 To create this survey:

-- To appoximate a monthly sample rate of 60,000 households nationwide with using 8 day timesteps, we will sample (60,000 * 12)/(365.25/28) = 55195 households every 28 days
+- To appoximate a monthly sample rate of 60,000 households nationwide using 28 day timesteps, we will sample (60,000 * 12)/(365.25/28) = 55195 households every 28 days
-- Note: to avoid rerunning the simulation, please oversample by 2x to allow for duplication
+- Note: to avoid rerunning the simulation, please oversample by 2x to allow for improper inclusion
 - **Not** longitudinal (independent samples)
 - This survey utilizes personal visits and phone calls.
 As this does not fit into the framework above, we will use the values for mail/online, telephone, and personal visits and then apply an overall non-response rate of 27.6%.
 This additional risk of non-response will be added to all simulants regardless of race/ethnicity, age, or sex